mfdeakin/adaptive_predicates/README.md

-An implementation of exactly evaluated floating point predicates for arbitrary expressions composed of additions and multiplications
+An implementation of exactly evaluated floating point predicates for arbitrary expressions composed of additions and multiplications.

 This provides an expression template system for representing arbitrary expressions at compile-time, and eval functions for evaluating the expressions with various guarantees.